IgniteUI/igniteui-docfx/en/components/charts/features/chart-axis-options.md

 ## Axis Range Example

 In the Angular charts, you can define a range minimum and range maximum value of a numeric or time axis.
 The range minimum is the lowest value of the axis and the range maximum is the highest value of the axis.
-These are set by setting the `YAxisMinimumValue` and `YAxisMaximumValue` options.
+These are set by setting the [`yAxisMinimumValue`]({environment:dvApiBaseUrl}/products/ignite-ui-angular/api/docs/typescript/latest/classes/igxcategorychartcomponent.html#yaxisminimumvalue) and [`yAxisMaximumValue`]({environment:dvApiBaseUrl}/products/ignite-ui-angular/api/docs/typescript/latest/classes/igxcategorychartcomponent.html#yaxismaximumvalue) options.

 By default, the Angular charts will calculate the minimum and maximum values for the numeric and time axis range based on the lowest and highest corresponding value points in your data, but this automatic calculation may not be appropriate for your set of data points in all cases.
-For example, if your data has a minimum value of 850, you may want to set the `YAxisMinimumValue` to 800 so that there will be a space value of 50 between the axis minimum and the lowest value of data points.
-The same idea can be applied to the axis minimum value and the highest value of data points using the `YAxisMaximumValue` property.
+For example, if your data has a minimum value of 850, you may want to set the [`yAxisMinimumValue`]({environment:dvApiBaseUrl}/products/ignite-ui-angular/api/docs/typescript/latest/classes/igxcategorychartcomponent.html#yaxisminimumvalue) to 800 so that there will be a space value of 50 between the axis minimum and the lowest value of data points.
+The same idea can be applied to the axis minimum value and the highest value of data points using the [`yAxisMaximumValue`]({environment:dvApiBaseUrl}/products/ignite-ui-angular/api/docs/typescript/latest/classes/igxcategorychartcomponent.html#yaxismaximumvalue) property.

 <code-view style="height: 450px"
            data-demos-base-url="{environment:dvDemosBaseUrl}"